Cuisine of Monmouthshire: Milk, cheese and ice cream

 Davies notes that cheese making in Wales remained a cottage industry for longer than elsewhere in Britain and that Welsh girls were noted for being accomplished cheese and butter makers before they left home to start their own household and cheese-making as a cottage industry remains evident in the county.
+In her campaign to revive and champion regional and national cookery, the English culinarian, Florence White, drew attention to the Hill Farms near Monmouth and Welsh Newton, writing that "the farmers' and cottagers' wives make their own bread and cottage cheese.
+Each cottage has its own garden.
+The women are wonderful housewives."

 Monmouthshire fruit farms have also helped develop the county's ice cream production.
 Brookes Dairy Company is noted by Davies as an example of a local ice cream producer.
 It is based on a farm at Devauden, near Tintern Abbey and started production in 1991.

 Fruit and puddings

 Monmouthshire was once one of the main fruit producers of Wales with production equal to the orchards of Herefordshire and Worcestershire.
 Monmouthshire orchards were once particularly plentiful along the Herefordshire border.